 Art therapy emerged as a distinct profession in the 1940s.
 Art therapists are master-level clinicians who work with people of all ages in a wide variety of settings.
 Art therapy engages the mind, body, and spirit in ways that are distinct from verbal articulation alone and is used to improve cognitive and sensory-motor functions, foster self-esteem and self-awareness, cultivate emotional resilience, promote insight, enhance social skills, reduce and resolve conflicts and distress, and advance societal change.

 EMDR stands for Eye Movement Desensitization and Reprocessing.
-It is one of the most successful forms of psychotherapy designed to alleviate distress arising from past traumatic or upsetting experiences.
-Difficult memories are processed in the therapy session so that at the end of treatment, emotional distress associated with those memories are greatly decreased or eliminated altogether.
+It is one of the most successful forms of psychotherapy designed to help people heal from past traumatic or upsetting experiences.
+Through the use of alternating eye movements, taps or sounds, EMDR therapy activates the brain's natural healing process to decrease or eliminate emotional distress associated with all different kinds of traumatic experiences.

-Repeated studies show that by using EMDR therapy people can experience the benefits of psychotherapy that once took years to make a difference.
+Studies show that EMDR therapy can be completed in fewer sessions compared to other psychotherapies, which often take years to make a difference.
 It is widely assumed that severe emotional pain requires a long time to heal.
 EMDR therapy shows that the mind can in fact heal from psychological trauma much as the body recovers from physical trauma.
 When you cut your hand, your body works to close the wound.
 If a foreign object or repeated injury irritates the wound, it festers and causes pain.
 Once the block is removed, healing resumes.
 EMDR therapy demonstrates that a similar sequence of events occurs with mental processes.
-Using the detailed protocols and procedures learned in EMDR therapy training sessions, clinicians help clients activate their natural healing processes.

 EMDR therapy is an accepted treatment for PTSD by the American Psychological Association (APA), Veterans Administration (VA), Department of Defense (DOD) and The International Society for Traumatic Stress (ISTSS).